 You’ll likely be able to keep taking your blood thinner while using Calquence.

-Calquence may increase your risk for bleeding, including major bleeds that in some cases may lead to death.
+Calquence may increase your risk of bleeding, including major bleeds that may lead to death.
 (Symptoms of major bleeds include blood in your stool and vomiting blood.)
-If you’re also taking a blood thinner, you’re at an increased risk for bleeding.
+If you’re also taking a blood thinner, you’re at an increased risk of bleeding.

 However, you usually won’t need to stop taking your blood thinner.
 During your Calquence treatment, your doctor will monitor you for signs of bleeding, such as with blood tests.
-And be sure to tell your doctor about any bleeding that you have.
+Be sure to tell your doctor about any bleeding that you have.

-If you’re taking a blood thinner, ask your doctor if you should keep using it while you’re taking Calquence.
+If you’re taking a blood thinner, ask your doctor whether you should keep using it while you’re taking Calquence.

 Are antacids and acid reducers safe to take during my Calquence treatment?

-It depends on the medication.
-Some antacids and acid reducers may decrease the level of Calquence in your body.
-This means that you may not get enough Calquence in your body to treat your cancer.
+However, Calquence oral capsules, which are discontinued, do interact with heartburn medications.
+Taking this form of the drug along with medications that reduce stomach acid may decrease the level of Calquence in your body.
+This means that you may not get enough Calquence in your system to treat your cancer.

 Will Calquence cure my condition?